 Update: November 24, 2020

 In anticipation of Black Friday, PETA went all out for animals with a mobile billboard circling outside the Urban Outfitters, Anthropologie, and Free People stores in Philadelphia.
-Showing actual video footage obtained during PETA’s and our affiliates’ investigations into the alpaca, mohair, cashmere, down, leather, and wool industries, our billboard reminded shoppers to buy cruelty-free items on the busiest shopping day of the year.To launch our campaign, PETA and our affiliates and supporters took to the streets outside Urban Outfitters, Anthropologie, and Free People stores worldwide to demand that these brands sell only animal-free products.
+Showing actual video footage obtained during investigations by PETA and other PETA entities into alpaca, mohair, cashmere, down, leather, and wool industries, our billboard reminded shoppers to buy cruelty-free items on the busiest shopping day of the year.To launch our campaign, PETA entities and supporters took to the streets outside Urban Outfitters, Anthropologie, and Free People stores worldwide to demand that these brands sell only animal-free products.

 The bold demonstrations followed a recent PETA undercover investigation into the world’s largest privately owned alpaca farm, which exposed workers who tied down and mutilated pregnant alpacas, as well as the dozens of other videos that we’ve released revealing that during shearing, workers hit, kick, and mutilate sheep for their wool; leave goats with bloody, gaping wounds at mohair and cashmere operations; burn, electroshock, beat, and slaughter cows to make leather; yank out geese’s feathers by the fistful for down; and boil silkworms alive to produce silk.